klingtnet/lpug-Rust/lpug-Rust.md

 ---
 # Cons
-- infrastructure to immature for productive use (depends)
+- infrastructure too immature for productive use (depends)
 - steep learning curve (fight against the borrow checker)
 	- (+) learning Rust will give you a new perspective on how your code is executed
 - debugger support could be better